 In addition to the projects presented here, code written in support of Computer Science research is available on the Research page, and a number of tools and self-contained algorithm implementations that I have used for artistic purposes and as components of other projects are available on Bitbucket or as Gists.

-The Absentminded Crypto Kit is an extensible general purpose cryptographic toolkit for multiparty secure computation, built atop Obliv-C. At present it supports big-integer math, fast oblivious RAM, Breadth-first Search, Binary Search, Gale-Shapley, PBKDF2, scrypt, and a suite of hash functions, all implemented obliviously and with a comprehensive set of tests.
+The Absentminded Crypto Kit is an extensible general purpose cryptographic toolkit for multiparty secure computation, built atop Obliv-C. At present it supports big-integer math, fast oblivious RAM and other oblivious data structures, AES and other symmetric ciphers, and miscellaneous algorithms for searching, sorting, and solving certain graph problems.

-The eventual goal of the project is to provide a comprehensive set of cryptographic algorithms and primitives for use in research and production software.
+The eventual goal of the project is to provide a comprehensive set of cryptographic algorithms and primitives for use in MPC research.

 A camera app for iOS inspired by classic mechanical rangefinder cameras.